seb54000/vpn-configs-contrib/CONTRIBUTING.md

 Contributing to this repository means helping out keeping all the config files up to date.
 We're assuming that you do this because you use the Docker image `haugene/transmission-openvpn` and you're lacking some configs or you want to update them because the provider has changed them.
-All other uses of this repo is concidered "special interest" for now and will not be covered here.
+All other uses of this repo is considered "special interest" for now and will not be covered here.

 Previously this was a bit more tricky because the configs lived in the main repo and you had to get your configs into that repo to test them - and verify that they worked.